 Why do governments and foundations and individuals give grants?
 To satisfy needs that are not easily solved through market-based mechanisms.
 The. best grants programs achieve this goal of satisfying a greater need that helps society.

 For grants targeting equity or social justice, communities are engaged in co-producing the goal, purpose, and process for transitioning to a better future.

-Grants can help direct an early stage company to invest in a promising opportunity that advances their mission.
+Grants can help direct an early-stage company to invest in a promising opportunity that advances its mission.

 When grant administration comes with complex processes and time commitments, they may outweigh the benefits of receiving the grant.